-Function Description E-mail Service Internet-based e-mail service is eligible.
+Function Description Distance Learning and Video Conferencing The basic conduit access to the Internet may be used to access Internet based distance learning and video conferencing services.
+However, the charges for web meetings or online collaboration solutions for the provision of distance learning or video conferencing charges (e.g. web meetings or online collaboration solutions) are NOT Eligible for discount.
+A point-to-point connection (e.g. ISDN line) for distance learning or video conferencing is NOT eligible as Internet Access and may only be provided by eligible telecommunication carriers.
+Videoconferencing components at customer sites may be eligible as Internal Connections.
+See the Video Components entry in the Internal Connections section of this Eligible Services List.
+E-mail Service Internet-based e-mail service is eligible.
 Such a service is often included in the cost of basic conduit access to the Internet or may be provided at a separate cost, either as a fixed charge and/or on a per-user or other basis.
-Some e-mail services may include substantial ineligible features, such as calendaring functions, collaboration tools, and services to ineligible users.
+Some e-mail services may include substantial ineligible features, such as collaboration tools, and services to ineligible users.
 Funding is limited strictly to the eligible e-mail portion.
 Any cost allocation must be based on tangible information that provides a reasonable and appropriate delineation between the eligible and ineligible components.

 Internet Access Basic conduit access to the Internet is eligible regardless of technology platform.
-Access technologies include but are not limited to: • Telephone dial-up • T-1 lines Digital Subscriber Line (DSL) Cable Modem Wireless Eligible Internet access may include features typically provided for adequate functionality and performance when provided as a standard component of a vendor's Internet access service.
+Access technologies include but are not limited to: Broadband over Power Lines (BPL)-enabled Internet access service Cable Modem • Digital Subscriber Line (DSL) Telephone dial-up T-1 lines Wireless Eligible Internet access may include features typically provided for adequate functionality and performance when provided as a standard component of a vendor's Internet access service.
 Such features may include Domain Name Service (DNS), Dynamic Host Configuration Protocol (DHCP), and firewall protection against unauthorized access.
 A wireless Internet access service is eligible under the same provisions as wired access to the Internet.
 Wide Area Network facilities can be eligible for funding as a part of Internet access if the service is limited to basic conduit access to the Internet and the offering is the most costeffective means of accessing the Internet.
 GSP (Global Service Provider) fees necessary to obtain Internet access are eligible.
 A wireless Internet access service designed for portable electronic devices is eligible to be funded if used for educational purposes.
-Web Hosting A web hosting service that provides a means for a school or library to display content on the Internet is eligible.
+A web hosting service that provides a means for a school or Web Hosting library to display content on the Internet is eligible.
 Domain name registration necessary for the creation of a school or library website is eligible for discount.
-Funding is limited strictly to the eligible web hosting function.
-Some web hosting services may include ineligible features, such as software applications and content editing features.
+Funding is limited strictly to the following eligible web hosting functions: o Provision of web site traffic (bandwidth) o Provision of disk space for storing applicant provided content o Provision of File Transfer Protocol (FTP) transfer or a Web interface to upload files Some web hosting services may include ineligible features, such as software applications, end-user file storage and content editing features.
 Funding will not be provided for such features.
 Any cost allocation must be based on tangible information that provides a reasonable and appropriate delineation between the eligible and ineligible components.

-Other Eligible Internet Access Services Maintenance and technical support appropriate to maintain reliable operation is eligible for discount when provided as a component of an eligible Internet access service.
+Other Eligible Internet Access Services

+Maintenance and technical support appropriate to maintain reliable operation is eligible for discount when provided as a component of an eligible Internet access service.

 Please see the Miscellaneous section of this document for additional entries applicable to Internet access, such as charges for installation and configuration.

-Ineligible for E- rate Funding as Internet Access Services (Not Eligible) Internet content or charges for the creation or display of information.
-Internet access that provides features or content that go beyond basic conduit access to the Internet is not eligible for funding.
-(E-mail service and e-mail account fees, however, are not considered Internet content.
-Applicants may accept an Internet Access service with minimal content included if the content meets the limitations for Ancillary Use.
-See Special Eligibility Conditions below for Ancillary Use.)
-Costs attributable to the creation or modification of information, such as a web site creation fee or content maintenance fee Charges to access Internet content or limited-access information
+Ineligible for Erate Funding as Internet Access Services